vaclav2016/xmppredis/xmppwebauth/README.md

 ## Donate

-I maintain this project in my free time, if it helped you please support my work via Bitcoins, thanks a lot! `1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3`
+I maintain this project in my free time, if it helped you please support my work via Bitcoins, thanks a lot!

+Bitcoin wallet is `1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3`

 ## Contacts